ackerleytng/diderot-ocaml-notes/week-5/01-exceptions.md

 + New exceptions can be defined at any time
 + The `exn` can be extended
 + Exceptions cannot be polymorphic
++ Raising and handling exceptions is very fast

 Declare exceptions using the `exception` keyword.